frammenti/knowledge-sake/src/datasets/secondary-education.md

 Finally, we included in our analysis a factor not part of the ESCS index: not just the presence of a **computer**—whether a desktop or laptop—in the home, but also its availability for use and the **frequency with which students actively engage with it**.

-Over the course of the survey period, we observe the progressive emergence of a new form of inequality: daily access to a personal computer has increasingly become a **prerequisite for maintaining average academic performance**.
+Over the course of the survey period, we observe that what began as a tool for democratizing access to knowledge gradually evolved into a new source of inequality: daily access to a personal computer has increasingly become a **prerequisite for maintaining average academic performance**.
 Once again, this holds for **both math and reading skills**.

 <div>
   ${Inputs.bind(Inputs.select(countries, {label: "Country:", sort: true}), selectCountry)}